 Personal Development and Careers Support

-We understand that this is an uncertain time for Year 11 and 13.
 We want to support you as much as we possibly can in your next steps.
-This web page is intended to provide you with a variety of activities you can take part in to help support you during this time.
+This web page is intended to provide you with a variety of activities you can take part in to help support you.
 It’s important that you choose the ones that will be of most benefit to you, which you will enjoy and that will put you in the best position for your future career.

 AMBITIOUS: Reflect on your skills and develop your careers research further